mmunz/fdcs/README.md

 ## About

-This are some scripts that can be used to setup dockerized ssh environments for [Froxlor](https://www.froxlor.org) customers.
+Here are some scripts that can be used to setup dockerized ssh environments for [Froxlor](https://www.froxlor.org) customers.

 ## Why?